● Honest comparison

 FAQ

-- When charity giveaways are your primary fundraising mechanic and you want it managed end-to-end.
-RallyUp gives you the software; you still source the prize, draft the rules (or hire legal), file state registrations, manage AMOE, and verify winners.
-Daily Deed handles all of that in-house.
-If your team would rather focus on mission than on compliance and procurement, Daily Deed is the right call.
+When charity giveaways are your primary fundraising mechanic and you want strong platform support.
+RallyUp gives you the software; you still draft the rules (or hire legal), manage AMOE, and verify winners.
+On Daily Deed, official rules templates, AMOE, and winner verification are platform-provided.
+State registrations, where required, remain the charity's responsibility, supported by our tools and templates.
+If your team would rather focus on mission than on paperwork, Daily Deed is the right call.

-- Partially.
-RallyUp's sweepstakes product includes prewritten official rules, AMOE handling (one free entry per person), and per-campaign review by RallyUp staff before launch.
-They do not source prizes, do not file state registration on the charity's behalf, and do not handle bonding for prizes above $5,000 thresholds.
-Daily Deed handles all of those.
+Partially.
+RallyUp's giveaway product includes prewritten official rules, AMOE handling (one free entry per person), and per-campaign review by RallyUp staff before launch.
+Neither platform files state registration or posts bonds on the charity's behalf — those remain the charity's responsibility.
+Daily Deed provides tools and templates to help you meet them.

-- On a $100K campaign: RallyUp Flex sweepstakes at 6.9% = ~$6,900 platform + ~$3,000 Stripe = ~$90,100 net to the charity.
-RallyUp Free plan has no platform fee but average donor tipping reduces the effective net by an estimated 5–15% depending on tip uptake.
-Daily Deed: 8% platform fee plus payment processing.
-RallyUp Flex is slightly cheaper on raw percentage; Daily Deed bundles prize sourcing + state registration + bonding in the fee, which RallyUp leaves to the charity to handle separately.
+On a $100K campaign: RallyUp Flex giveaway at 6.9% = ~$6,900 platform + ~$3,000 Stripe = ~$90,100 net to the charity.
+RallyUp Free plan has no platform fee but average donor tipping reduces the effective net by an estimated 5-15% depending on tip uptake.
+Daily Deed: platform fee varies per campaign, paid out alongside payment processing.
+Both platforms leave state registration and bonding to the charity; Daily Deed provides tools and templates to help you meet them.